rahul-saini/TicketBooking/README.md

 Some future enhancements:
 # Some other production ready database like ORACLE/MySQL can be used.
 # Multiple instances of project can be run on different nodes to support high number of user requests.
+# Add Spring security or any other security framework to add authentication/authorization support.

 Note: Spring boot is used to run/deploy the RestController for the ease of deployment and it's a good to have for Microservices.